The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 An afternoon at the Aman Summer Palace Resort.
 It’s connected to the Summer Palace and beautifully designed in traditional Chinese courtyard style.
 Rooms run from $500 to $800 a night, but for the price of an afternoon tea you can stroll the exquisite and tranquil traditional grounds and enjoy the height of Beijing elegance.

 Hold a baby giant panda in one of Chengdu’s panda reserves, and then track wild pandas in the hills of Sichuan.
-I work with a number of NGOs and government organizations in Sichuan to promote educational and sustainable panda tourism, so my travelers receive exclusive access to a panda nursery in the Wolong Nature Reserve and permits to hike in Laohegou, China’s largest land trust reserve and an important migration route for wild pandas.
+Mei works with a number of NGOs and government organizations in Sichuan to promote educational and sustainable panda tourism, so her travelers receive exclusive access to a panda nursery in the Wolong Nature Reserve and permits to hike in Laohegou, China’s largest land trust reserve and an important migration route for wild pandas.

 Spend half a day in Shanghai visiting the synagogues or the French Concession with a noted scholar.
 The histories of these places are rich and relatively recent and almost always overlooked.
 Even when they are part of a tour, they receive only cursory explanations.
-We can provide you with one of the few scholars who can take you on a tour that will bring the Jewish or French histories of Shanghai to life, and give you a much deeper understanding of the city and how these groups shaped it.
+Mei will connect you with one of the few scholars who can take you on a tour that will bring the Jewish or French histories of Shanghai to life, and give you a much deeper understanding of the city and how these groups shaped it.

 Have a corner of the Forbidden City’s eastern garden all to yourself while sipping a glass of Champagne and nibbling some grapes in a lovely pavilion.
 You’ll feel like one of the emperor’s esteemed guests and enjoy a respite from the crowds and walking.
 This section of the Forbidden City is rarely visited by other tourists.
 Most people don’t even know it’s there.